-Schedule a free consultation to meet Sara and ask questions, or visit her Reverent Cycles program page to start charting to conceive today.
+You can schedule a free consultation to meet Sara and ask questions, or visit her Reverent Cycles program page to start charting to conceive today.

 FREQUENTLY ASKED QUESTIONS

-Charting supports you to pinpoint your fertile window despite fluctuations that occur cycle-to-cycle and to time intercourse or insemination accurately.
-It identifies underlying cycle issues that can be addressed with lifestyle changes long before a year (or longer) of trying to conceive goes by, and it can help to rule out red flags related to fertility challenges.
-Charters can apply body literacy gained from monitoring their cycles to their reproductive health decision-making, which is useful when navigating the fertility healthcare landscape and assembling a team of providers.
+Charting supports you to pinpoint your fertile window despite the (very common, sometimes normal) fluctuations that occur cycle-to-cycle.
+It aids in timing intercourse or insemination accurately.
+It can also identify underlying health issues that can be addressed before a year (or longer) of trying to conceive goes by, and it can pave the way to overcoming fertility challenges.

 "Sara provided a safe space where I could learn more about my body, fertility, and overall health.
 In each session, all my questions and concerns were addressed and I was also provided resources to aid in my understanding of the Justisse Method as well as my unique cycle.
 Sara is extremely knowledgeable and patient and made sure I was feeling confident every step of the way."